chstan/autodiDAQt/docs/source/experiments.rst

 Experiments are a way to organize a bunch of scan modes together along with some utility features like UI generation, queueing, and automated data IO.

-You can think of an experiment as the ``Actor`` that actual reads through your desired sequence of action performs the motions and data acquisition for you.
+You can think of an experiment as the ``Actor`` that actually reads through your desired sequence of action and performs the motions and data acquisition for you.

 This logic is inverted compared to a few other scientific data acquisition libraries: usually you as the user perform all the motions and DAQ and it's just data collation